9 ways to keep yourself safe when gambling

 If you’re concerned about how much money you’re gambling, you can set a limit on how much you spend across individual gambling products online.
 You can also set a limit on how much you spend on gaming machines in a betting shop.

-During a timeout, you can block yourself from gambling online for a set amount of time, of up to 6 weeks, and even bar yourself from gambling during a specific time of day.
+During a timeout, you can block yourself from gambling online for a set amount of time, of up to 6 weeks.

 If you think you are spending too much time or money gambling – whether online or in gambling premises – you can ask to be self-excluded.
 This is when you ask the company to stop you from gambling with them for a period of time.
 The exclusion will last for a minimum of least six months.
 Self-exclusion can be used if you think you have a problem with gambling and want help to stop.
 We are also working with industry representatives to develop a national online self-exclusion scheme.